 Aldi is a terrific discount grocery store to consider.
 I love Aldi for the fact that they offer cheap produce, organic options, and some awesome gourmet cheeses, wine, and seafood.

 This arrangement means they only sell popular products that have been loaded directly onto shelves while still in warehouse packaging.

-You also have to insert a quarter into their carts in order to use one (don’t worry, you get the quarter back once you return the cart).
-You also have to bag your own groceries, so don’t forget reusable bags.
+You need to insert a quarter into their carts in order to use one (don’t worry, you get the quarter back once you return the cart).
+Additionally, you also bag your own groceries, so don’t forget reusable bags.

 However, if you can get past those little inconveniences, you could save up to 40 percent off of regular grocery store prices.
-I’ve been shopping at Aldi ever since I moved to the Midwest, and it helps us spend less on groceries.
+I’ve been shopping at Aldi for years, and it helps us spend less on groceries.

 If you have a larger family, or eat a lot of the same foods and want the convenience of always having them around, Costco is for you.
-Costco is a membership store, costing $60 for a yearly membership.
+The membership store costs $60 annually to join.

 However, the savings that Costco will offer you is worth that and more.